What do the colors in the Water Level Interpreter mean?

 BLUE - 3.75ft to 4.5ft

 This level is another popular level, as it offers a different experience on the creek compared to the GREEN level!
-It's still a beginner and family-friendly level, just at a bit higher level, and a faster flow!
+This is still a great level for novice boaters, but choice of craft is more important.
+Rafts are a great option for families and small groups of 2 to 6 due to a faster flow!
 At this level, we usually do not recommend bringing out children under the age of 6 years old, as the faster flow of the water requires a bit stronger swimming abilities than children younger than 6-year old's usually possess!
 The trip will go by quicker, as the flow at this level is faster-moving.
 Fishing is also usually still great at this level, especially in the spring and fall.
-These levels are great for family rafting, as well as canoes and kayaks.
+Canoes and kayaks are a great option for those with paddling experience.

 YELLOW - 4.5ft to 5ft